 - Make improvements based on observations during the test run if needed.

-Your SOPs are a form of documented processes.
+Your SOPs are a form of a documented process.
 A process is a set of tasks that when executed in a given order, deliver the required outcome.
 You’ll want to be documenting the processes you use in recruitment to increase transparency and ensure consistency.
 Once more, documenting your processes gives you a means of detailing the unique job requirements for your clients.
 With these requirements noted, they can’t be missed.

 You can document your business operations and SOPs using a simple pen-and-paper approach, or via checklists.
 Checklists are an excellent way of noting down business operations and SOPs in a clear and concise way.